jouwdan/tutors-final-project/README.md

 ## Motivation

 I initially wanted to get on board with the project after semester 1, where I was a user of Tutors daily.
 I found the user experience of the software was lacking - it needed to be explained to a learner instead of being self explanatory.
 I wanted to get my hands on the codebase to modernise the frontend design, selfishly, to make Tutors easier to navigate for myself for the duration of the course.
 Over time, I gained an acute appreciation for Tutors and became actively involved in the project - which is why I chosen this as my final project.
-Although it is unorthodox, I organically onboarded to the Tutors project early on in the course, and as a result grew as a developer because of Tutors and built something that I am proud of.

-Background & motivation
-3 perspectives (LX, EX, DX)
-Legacy UX
-Legacy Build
+# Tutors Pre-Project

+## Starting Out

+Before I started to contribute to the Tutors project,

 # State of the Art